Losing customers is a nightmare for any business, and finding out why customers may be leaving your company shouldn’t go ignored.

 Sometimes a customer may have run through the lifecycle of a product or service, so new added value is needed to keep them on board.

 Oftentimes, however, poor communication between a company’s internal departments or unsuccessful customer account management can lead to the loss of perfectly satisfied customers.
-This can often be avoided by putting processes in place to ensure regular customer engagement, just a simple reminder of the product or service’s worth can sometimes be all that’s required.
+This can often be avoided by regularly requesting customer feedback.
+For example, sending customer satisfaction surveys can ensure regular customer engagement, and let your customers know that you’re listening.

 Delinquent churn can also be a culprit here, when a customer forgets to update their account or add new credit card info, for example.